-7.8 State reason recording preservin scenes 7.9 State actinate to previdence an incider For evidential purposes To assist in identifying offenders To assist outside agencies or court cases To justify actions taken To prevent malicious allegations or civil actions ons to Contact the emergency services Cordon off the area Contain potential evidence Control the area Call for support and inform management Restrict access Show police any potential evidence Record actions 7.10 Identify circumstances a security offi should call the Following an arrest To report: a serious crime a sorious public order offence
+7.8 State reasons for recording and preserving crime scenes 7.9 State actions to take to preserve evidence after an incident Corroboration required i.e. two independent sources of evidence Record details in notebook as soon as possible Write an incident report and other reporting methods set out in assignment instructions as soon as possible following the incident Provide statement to Police if required Take part in debrief Support colleagues post incident Permanent written record of the event For evidential purposes To assist in identifying offenders To assist outside agencies or court cases To justify actions taken To prevent malicious allegations or civil actions Contact the emergency services Cordon off the area Control the area Call for support and inform management Restrict access Show police any potential evidence Record actions 7.10 Identify circumstances when a security officer should call the police Following an arrest To report: a serious crime a serious public order offence other serious incidents inside or outside of the site Concern for the welfare of self and others Suspicious activity with terrorism concerns.